DellGEOS/HybridJumpstart/modules/module_2/3_Integrate_Azure.md

 > If you encounter an issue when registering your Azure Stack HCI cluster, refer to the [Troubleshooting](#troubleshooting) section below.

-8. Once the cluster is registered, run the following command on **HybridWorkshop-DC** to check the updated status:
+8. Once the cluster is registered, run the following command on **HybridJumpstart-DC** to check the updated status:

 ```powershell
 Invoke-Command -ComputerName azshci1 -ScriptBlock {